Bayesian Inference for Stationary Points in Gaussian Process Regression Models for Event-Related Potentials Analysis: Simulation Study

 Figure \ref{fig:pred_hist} shows true and estimated regression functions, and corresponding 95\% credible intervals, for one simulated dataset, under oracle, multiple and single DGP and a standard GPR model.
-Credible intervals were obtained by conditional simulation as described in Section~\ref{sec:MCEM}.
 Although the estimated curves are pretty similar under the different scenarios, the credible intervals of oracle-DGP are narrower, especially where the true function is significantly increasing or decreasing (see for example $x=1$ with $|f'(1)| = 1.74$ and $x=1.45$ with $|f'(1.45)| = 0.047$).
 This result is of course expected, given that this setting assumes full knowledge of the number and locations of the stationary points.
 Multiple-DGP and single-DGP both result in slightly wider credible intervals, due to the uncertainty on the locations of the stationary points.
 A similar result is obtained with standard GPR.

 In order to further assess estimation performances, we calculated root mean squared errors (RMSE) between the true regression function and the estimated curves, as a function of $x$, averaged across the 100 simulated datasets, as RMSE$(x^*_i)$ = $\sqrt{\frac{\sum_{l=1}^{100}(f(x_i^*) - \hat{f}_{(l)}(x_i^*))^2}{100}}$, with $\hat{f}_{(l)}(x_i^*)$ the Bayes estimate of $f$ at the test input $x_i^*$ for the $l$-th dataset.
 Plots of the RMSE under the different settings are shown in Figure \ref{fig:rmse_compare}.
 In the same figure, as an additional comparison, we report results we obtained by applying a two-step frequentist method proposed by \cite{Song2006} that first employs nonparametric kernel smoothing (NKS) to estimate the curve derivatives and then finds the stationary points as those points at which the first derivative of the curve is zero.
 Results in Figure \ref{fig:rmse_compare} confirm the superior performance of oracle DGP, with single and multiple DGP performing comparably to standard GPR.
 Also, DGP methods show generally lower RMSE across $x$ than NKS.